 Cooperative Extension & Outreach

-The College of Natural and Applied Sciences is the home of Cooperative Extension & Outreach (CE&O) for the University of Guam.
+The College of Natural & Applied Sciences is the home of Cooperative Extension & Outreach (CE&O) for the University of Guam.
 CE&O is part of the nationwide Cooperative Extension System, is partnered with the U.S. Department of Agriculture, and the territory of Guam to serve as the major land-grant extension component of the University.

 Our mission "enables the muticultural community of Guam to make informed decisions through non-formal education programs based on research and identified local needs and to solve the problems and meet the challenges that face the people of Guam."